 - Airport you are filing to

-- Departure procedure they want you to fly and/or the departure heading
+- Departure procedure and/or the departure heading

 - “Climb and Maintain” Initial Altitude